 COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020.
-In the first quarter of fiscal 2021, concerns related to the spread of COVID-19 created global business disruptions as well as disruptions in the Company's operations and created potential negative impacts on its revenues and other financial results.
-The extent and the magnitude to which COVID-19 will continue to impact the Company's financial condition or results of operations is currently uncertain and depends on factors including the impact on SeaChange's customers, partners, and vendors and on the operation of the global markets in general.
-Due to the Company's business model, the effect of COVID-19 on its results of operations may also not be fully reflected for some time.
+In the first quarter of fiscal 2021, concerns related to the spread of COVID-19 created global business disruptions as well as disruptions in the Company's operations and created negative impacts on its revenues and other financial results.
+However, the duration and intensity of the COVID-19 pandemic and any resulting disruption to the Company's operations remains uncertain, and the Company will continue to assess the impact of the COVID-19 pandemic on its business, financial condition, liquidity, and financial results.

-The Company continues to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
+The Company continues to conduct business with substantial modifications to employee travel, employee work locations, virtualization or possible cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
 These decisions may delay or reduce sales and harm productivity and collaboration.
 The Company has observed other companies and governments making similar alterations to their normal business operations, and in general, the markets are experiencing a significant level of uncertainty at the current time.
 Virtualization of the SeaChange team's sales activities could foreclose future business opportunities, particularly as its customers limit spending, which could negatively impact the willingness of the Company's customers to enter into or renew contracts.
-The pandemic has impacted the Company's ability to complete certain implementations, negatively impacting its ability to recognize revenue, and could also negatively impact the payment of accounts receivable and collections.
 SeaChange continues to realize its on-going cost optimization efforts in response to the impact of the pandemic.
 The Company may take further actions that alter its business operations as the situation evolves.
-As a result, the ultimate impact of the ongoing COVID-19 pandemic and the effects of the operational alterations the Company has made in response on its business, financial condition, liquidity, and financial results cannot be predicted at this time